astronomer/astro-docs/enterprise/v0.23/05_customize-airflow/04_airflow-alerts.md

 - Task and DAG-level alerts notify you via email when an Airflow task or DAG fails, succeeds, or retries.
 These require an SMTP (Simple Mail Transfer Protocol) service.
 - Platform and Airflow alerts notify when the health of an Airflow Deployment is low or any of the underlying components of your Astronomer platform are underperforming.

-This guide focuses on configuring and subscribing to task and DAG-level alerts.
-For information on configuring platform and Airflow alerts, read [Alerting in Astronomer Enterprise](https://www.astronomer.io/docs/enterprise/v0.23/monitor/platform-alerts).
+This guide focuses on configuring task and DAG-level alerts.
+For information on configuring platform and Deployment alerts, read [Alerting in Astronomer Enterprise](https://www.astronomer.io/docs/enterprise/v0.23/monitor/platform-alerts).

 ## Subscribe to Task-Level Alerts